This article was updated in February 2024

 6. J5Create JUD500 USB 3.0 Ultra Station: Best for multiple laptops

 The J5Create JUD500 USB 3.0 Ultra Station is a super small profile device that discretely attaches to the back of your laptop, be it Apple Mac or Windows machine.
 This unit offers a host of connectivity via USB 3.0, HDMI, and VGA.
 You also get Ethernet connectivity directly as well as speaker or headphones and microphone connections.

 But it's the unique "wormhole" feature that makes this device stand out.
-That allows you to connect another laptop, via USB, so you can hop between the two.
+It allows you to connect another laptop, via USB, so you can hop between the two.
 It also makes file sharing between the two quick and easy over the direct wired connection.
 This is perfect if you have both a Windows laptop and an Apple MacBook, and want to jump between the two.
-It's ideal for classroom use too when multiple teachers are making offerings to a big screen at once.
+It's ideal for classroom use too when multiple teachers are presenting to a big screen at once.

 The Dell Thunderbolt Dock WD22TB4 is a great option for IT departments that want to plan ahead for changes.
 This is thanks to a swappable module that allows for variation to the setup with greater ease.